Yalantis/error_normalizer/README.md

 # Hola :call_me_hand:

-This gem was born out of need to have a establish a single universal error format to be consumed by frontend (JS), Android and iOS clients.
+This gem was born out of the need to have an established universal error format to be consumed by frontend (JS), Android and iOS clients.

 ## API error format